trow-land/Library-Management-System/README.md

 # Library Management System

-This is a simple Library Management System written in C++.
+This is an old Library Management System written in C++.
 The system allows for the addition, deletion, borrowing, and returning of library items such as books, films, and music albums.
+This project was done as a piece of coursework for "Object Oriented Computer Programming" in my undergraduate degree in Electical and Electronic Engineering and was my first project using object oriented techniques in C++.

 ## Features